Why is there now so many steps for registration?

 You will take the exams back to back (one in the morning and one in the afternoon)

 What if I decide not to take an exam?

 Students who submit a deposit for an AP exam but decide before October 15, 2018 to cancel that exam will receive a refund.
 After October 15, the deposit will become a non-refundable portion of your exam fees.
 Students who want to cancel between October 16, 2018 and February 15, 2019 will receive a partial refund (minus the non-refundable deposit).
 After February 15, students will not be eligible for any refund for cancellations or no-showing to the exam.
 There will no exchanging or reselling of exams.

 To cancel your exam – submit a written request to email@example.com This email should include your name, student ID number, school you attend, and the name of the exam you wish to cancel.

 Failure to submit a cancellation request and failure to submit a balance of fees due by February 15, 2018 will result in automatic cancellation with no possibility of refund.

 If I cancel an exam, will I get a refund?

-If you follow the above procedures and cancel in writing no later than 72 hours prior to the scheduled exam date, you will get a partial refund of $75.
-Students who cancel with less than 72 hour notice or do not show up on the day of the exam are not eligible for any refund.
+If you follow the above procedures and cancel in writing no later than March 28, 2018, you will get a full refund of the exam fees.
+Students who cancel after March 28 or do not show up on the day of the exam are not eligible for any refund.

 What if I finish early?
 Can I leave early?
 Can I leave early because I have sports, work, other commitments?